python/typeshed/CONTRIBUTING.md

 We want to maintain a welcoming atmosphere for contributors, so use a friendly message when closing the PR.
 Example message:

-    Thanks for your contribution to typeshed!
-Unfortunately, this PR still has some unresolved problems and has not seen activity for three months.
+    Thanks for contributing!
+I'm closing this PR for now, because it still (fails some tests OR has unresolved review feedback OR has a merge conflict) after three months of inactivity.
-    Therefore, I am closing this PR.
-If you are still interested, please feel free to open a new PR (or ping us to reopen this one)
+    If you are still interested, please feel free to open a new PR (or ping us to reopen this one).